Using weak values to experimentally determine "negative probabilities" in a two-photon state with Bell correlations: Introduction

-Entanglement is the most striking property of quantum physics, providing a resource for quantum information technologies~\cite{Nielsen2000,Horodecki2009,Ladd2010,Zeilinger2010,Wiseman2010} and leading to highly counterintuitive effects in the laboratory.
-Specifically, measurements on bipartite entangled systems demonstrate a contradiction with the notion that systems have properties that are locally describable, independent of measurement, as first discussed by Einstein, Podolsky and Rosen (EPR)~\cite{EPR35}.
-Following the proof that this notion---formalized as the joint assumption of locality and realism---leads to empirically testable Bell inequalities~\cite{Bell64}, many experiments (e.g.\ refs~\cite{Freedman72,Aspect82,Aspect82b,Weihs98,Kwiat99,Salart08,Scheidl10}) have demonstrated that at least one of these assumptions must be false, contrary to our strong classical intuition.
+Entanglement is the most strikingly counter-intuitive property of quantum physics, and also underpins many quantum information technologies~\cite{Nielsen2000,Horodecki2009,Ladd2010,Zeilinger2010,Wiseman2010}.
+As first discussed by Einstein, Podolsky and Rosen~\cite{EPR35}, the quantum description of bipartite entangled systems is incompatible with the notion that systems have properties that exist locally, independent of measurement, and unaffected by distant events.
+This is formalized as the joint assumption of locality (that causal influences are lightspeed-limited) and realism (that systems possess objective properties that determine measurement results).
+Following Bell's proof that this joint locality--realism assumption leads to empirically testable inequalities~\cite{Bell64}, many experiments (e.g.~\cite{Freedman72,Aspect82,Aspect82b,Weihs98,Kwiat99,Salart08,Scheidl10,Giustina2013}) have demonstrated that at least one of these assumptions must be false, contrary to our strong classical intuitions.

 Tests of Bell inequalities typically involve measuring two pairs of observables, one pair on each system.
-However, because the observables in each pair are complementary (e.g.\ spin projections $\hat\sigma_X = \hat X$ and $\hat\sigma_Z = \hat Z$ of a quantum bit), measurement back-action makes it impossible to simultaneously measure all four combinations of observables on a given bipartite system.
-Rather, only one of the four combinations can be measured on each instance of the state.
-The inferences about the non-local-realism of the particles' descriptions come from the probabilities of outcomes on \emph{different} sets of measurements on four different (albeit nominally equivalent) subensembles of quantum systems.
+Because the observables in each pair must be non-commuting (e.g. $\hat\sigma_X = \hat X$ and $\hat\sigma_Z = \hat Z$ of a quantum bit), measurement back-action makes it impossible to simultaneously measure all four combinations of observables.
+Rather, only one of the four combinations can be measured on each instance of the bipartite state.
+As particular measurement combinations are chosen, randomly and locally, throughout a Bell experiment, observed correlations in measurement results contradict the joint locality--realism assumption, evident as a violation of the Bell inequality under the conditions of standard probability theory~\cite{Fine1982}.